Re: the essay under examination

 The Verdict

-But resisting it is not defending “gifted” programs.
-Most are mediocre — capricious “multiple-measures” identification, enrichment and SEL where the money goes to PD and buzzword conferences, almost no real acceleration.
-If that's what “gifted” means, scrap it.
+But denying the “Mirage” is not defending “gifted” programs as they are today.
+Most are mediocre: capricious “multiple-measures” identification, enrichment and SEL where the money goes to PD and buzzword conferences, almost no real acceleration.

-There's nothing wrong with wanting smart, motivated kids in rooms with other smart, motivated kids — and letting them actually move ahead.
-The evidence that holds up is about acceleration, the thing most programs barely do.
-She's furious at broken programs and taking it out on the kids.
+There's nothing wrong with wanting smart, motivated kids in rooms with other smart, motivated kids, and letting them actually move ahead.
+The evidence that holds up is about acceleration, the thing most programs barely do, and the thing the essay itself reaches for when it proposes letting every student move at their own pace, then declines to name.